Merkel presses over migration as 'European solution' fails

 Italy has long struggled to cope with arrivals and its new populist government rejects any ideas that would see it handle even more people.

-Prime Minister Giuseppe Conte said that the bloc’s rule stipulating that the first EU country of arrival is responsible for migrants should be dropped.
+Prime Minister Giuseppe Conte said EU rules that the first EU country of arrival is responsible for migrants should be dropped.
 This would greatly reduce the pressure on Italy.

+He also called for other EU countries to accept their share of economic migrants entering the bloc, or get less EU money, reviving an idea that has already been rejected by mostly central European countries in the past.

-Since 2015, the EU has turned more restrictive on asylum and tightened its external borders to let fewer people in.
+Since 2015, the EU has become more restrictive on asylum and tightened its external borders to let fewer people in.

 At loggerheads over hosting asylum seekers, EU states agree they want to work more with other regions such as north Africa to prevent people from setting sail for Europe.